-The collegiate system can be a little confusing - luckily we’re here to help.
+The collegiate system can be a little confusing - luckily, we’re here to help.

-This depends on the university you attend.
+The working of several collegiate systems depends on the university you attend.

 Cambridge’s collegiate system is very similar to Oxford’s.
-Students live, eat, and have supervision in one of the 31 colleges, but their lecture teaching is university-wide.
+Students live, eat, and supervise one of the 31 colleges, but their lecture teaching is university-wide.
 They describe their colleges as playing “a far more significant part in an undergraduate's life than a hall of residence in a non-collegiate university”.
 Like Oxford, colleges select and admit their students, but your degree is awarded from the University, not your college.

 Durham’s collegiate system is slightly different from that of Oxford or Cambridge.
 Instead of applying to a college, you use Durham University, which considers your application.
 If they decide to make you an offer, you can then express a preference for a college, although there is no guarantee that you will be assigned there, as some colleges are very oversubscribed.

 Teaching at Durham is centralised, so you’ll never be prepared just in your college.
 However, colleges are just as important a part of university social life as at Oxbridge.